 |Fixed Legal Fee on residential re-mortgages||€850 plus VAT at 23%|

 |Bank fee to take up Title Deeds||€63 (will vary depending on bank)|

 |Property Registration Authority charge||€180 (registration of mortgage and new folio)|

 |Misc||Some banks charge a fee for releasing your old mortgage.
 Generally €50 approx.|

-Please contact Gerrard L. McGowan LLP Solicitors for further information here: CONTACT US
+Please contact Gerrard L. McGowan Solicitors for further information here: CONTACT US

 This material is for information purposes only.
 Information is correct at the time of writing as at February 2020.